Skilled Albuquerque Drug Crime Lawyer

 - Use of informant who is receiving some benefit in exchange

-Other defenses include having a provable alibi, inability of police to produce the drugs, or showing the drugs belonged to another person, and in state courts only, the medical marijuana exception.
+Other defenses include having a provable alibi, the inability of the police to produce the drugs, or showing the drugs belonged to another person, and in state courts only, the medical marijuana exception.

 Skilled, Professional Drug Defense in State and Federal Courts